dkandalov/dkandalov.github.io/_posts/limited-wip/2021-04-22-limited-wip-max-change-size.md

 ### Thought experiments
-To explore the idea, let's perform couple thought experiments:
+To explore the idea, let's perform a couple of thought experiments:
 - With the maximum change of 1_000_000 lines of code you will never notice that there is a change size limit because pretty much nobody changes a million lines of code on daily basis.
 - If we go down to maximum change size of 10_000, once again it's unlikely to be noticed, except for large-scale code migration and restructuring.
 - It becomes more interesting with the change size limit around 100 and below.
 This is where the learning opportunities are.